vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 1 year = 365.2467 «lays.
-The number of intercalary months in the yuga is given as 1050, i.e., there are 7 intercalarý months in 19 years.
+The number of intercalary months in the yuga is given as 1050, i.e., there are 7 intercalary months in 19 years.

-and reminds one of the Iranian calendar in which each one of thirty days of the month is named after a god or principle (see $ 2.3).
+and reminds one of the Iranian calendar in which each one of thirty days of the month is named after a god or principle (see § 2.3).
 The names of the lords of the days as given in the Paulisa Siddhānta are of course all Indian.